Skip to main content

 • Goods lifts and service lifts

-• Overhead cranes, gantry cranes, and jib cranes
+• Overhead travelling cranes, gantry cranes, and jib cranes

 • Vehicle inspection pit lifts and vehicle hoists

-• Telehandlers and forklifts (where their primary function is lifting)
+• Telehandlers and forklifts (in their primary lifting function)

-LOLER also strictly applies to lifting accessories—the components that connect the load to the lifting equipment.
-These must be thoroughly examined every 6 months if used for lifting people, or every 12 months otherwise.
+LOLER also strictly applies to lifting accessories — the components that connect the load to the lifting equipment.
+These must be thoroughly examined every 6 months, regardless of whether the main equipment they attach to is on a 12-month cycle.

 A common source of confusion arises when a piece of machinery has a lifting function as just one capability among several.